GDSC-GCET/APP-Development/README.md

 - [Java Documentation](https://docs.oracle.com/en/java/): Official documentation covering all aspects of the Java programming language.
 - [Java Tutorials](https://docs.oracle.com/javase/tutorial/): Step-by-step tutorials to learn Java from the basics to advanced topics.
 - [Effective Java](https://www.oreilly.com/library/view/effective-java/): A book by Joshua Bloch that offers best practices and tips for writing effective Java code.

+## Material-UI Resources

+Material-UI is a popular React UI framework implementing Google's Material Design.
+Here are resources to help you with Material-UI:

+- [Material-UI Official Documentation](https://mui.com/): The official documentation for Material-UI.
+- [Material Design Guidelines](https://material.io/design): Explore the principles, patterns, and practices of Material Design.
+- [Material-UI GitHub Repository](https://github.com/mui-org/material-ui): Access the source code and contribute to Material-UI development.
+- [Material-UI Blog](https://mui.com/blog/): Stay updated with the latest news, releases, and best practices.

 ## Contribution